giacbrd/ShallowLearn/README.rst

 The script ``scripts/document_classification_20newsgroups.py`` refers to this `Scikit-learn example <http://scikit-learn.org/stable/auto_examples/text/document_classification_20newsgroups.html>`_ in which text classifiers are compared on a reference dataset.
-We added our models to the comparison, the current results are not satisfactory but they are preliminary.
+We added our models to the comparison, the current results are not satisfactory but they are still preliminary.

-Results as of release `0.0.2 <https://github.com/giacbrd/ShallowLearn/releases/tag/0.0.2>`_:
+Results as of release `0.0.2 <https://github.com/giacbrd/ShallowLearn/releases/tag/0.0.2>`_,
+with ``chi2_select`` seto to 80%:

 .. image:: benchmark.png
     :alt: Text classifiers comparison